zellwk/zellwk.com/src/posts/2022-05-12-csrf-attacks.md

 />
 ```

 Another way is to misrepresent what a link does.
 This works because people don't check links before clicking on them.
-If the person clicks the link, they would have sent the GET request for the attacker without knowing.
+If the person clicks the link, they would have sent the GET request to the attacker without knowing.

 ```html
 <!-- Fake link that triggers the GET request attack -->